ducbrick/data-mining-report/README.md

 + After a number of insertions, perform a full rebuild of the entire graph to reduce inaccuracy
 + Pros: Ensure temporary inaccuracy is capped to a limit, and immediately after being rebuilt, the graph is as accurate as the construction algorithm allows it to be
 + Cons: Rebuilding is computationally intensive
-### Deletion
-+ Even more tricky than insertion
-+ Local deletion
-+ Same idea as local insertion
-+ When removing node `u` from an existing K-NNG, update, adjust and optimize only its neighbors' neighbor list
-+ Pros: Fast
-+ Cons: Inaccuracy increases after every deletion
-+ Possible solution: periodical rebuild
 ### Summary
 + Pros:
     + Simple and intuitive